+FREE Nourish Festival parking is on Mill Marsh Park, please follow Town Centre and AA signs.
 There are 3 main public car parks in Bovey Tracey.
-These are on Station Road (just over the river from the Devon Guild), adjacent to the Methodist Church on Le Molay-Littry Way, and Mary Street.
-Please follow AA signs and diversions for parking.
-We also have event parking at Mill Marsh Park, please follow Town Centre and AA signs.
+These are on Station Road (just over the river from MAKE Southwest), adjacent to the Methodist Church on Le Molay-Littry Way, and Mary Street.

 Disabled Visitors: All carparks have disabled spaces.
-It is possible to drop off disabled visitors at the bottom of Fore Street, where they can wait and sit, if needed, until their party arrives.
+It is possible to drop off disabled visitors at the bottom of Fore Street, where they can wait and sit, if needed, at our information table until their party arrives.

-Methodist Hall: contemporary craft fair, Sat 3rd, 10am-5pm.
+Methodist Hall: Nourish Craft Fair, Sat September 9th 2023, 10am-5pm.
 From Fore St, the hall is just a few yards along Le Molay-Littry Way, on the right.

-Devon Guild of Craftsmen: more craft events, Sat 3rd.
-Also the opening concert on Thurs 1st.
-Devon Guild is situated in Riverside Mill, at the bottom of Fore Street by the bridge across the River Bovey.
+MAKE Southwest: Craft Exhibitions, Sat 9th.
+MAKE Southwest is situated in Riverside Mill, at the bottom of Fore Street by the bridge across the River Bovey.
 10am-5.30pm

 The Nourish FOOD FAIR & Nourish CRAFT FAIR are FREE OF CHARGE.